University of Bangka Belitung: Students

 The university has over 4,000 active students in 2016.
 The intakes of freshmen were 1,004 from 3,133 applicants in 2014 and 850 from 3,688 applicants in 2015.
 Of this, management and accounting were the favorite subjects.

 The university is the only one in Bangka Belitung to accept students through the national SNMPTN system, accepting 50 percent of its freshmen from the examinationless SNMPTN, 30 percent from the exam-based SBMPTN, and the rest from its own selection and testing.

 In 2017, the university was rated 246th out of 3,244 HEIs in Indonesia by the Ministry of Research, Technology and Higher Education.
 This was an improvement from its 401st rank in 2016 and 770th in 2015.

-Faculties

-The university has six faculties and offers 27 subjects: